Raveed-Ullah-Usmani/multimodal-ecommerce-retrieval-system/README.md

 ## Running the Pipeline

+> **No-scrape option:** If you prefer not to run the scraper, you can start from the ready-made JSON files under `products/`.
+Download the companion image bundle from [Google Drive](https://drive.google.com/file/d/1iZMoeP8kWvZ6oBRbllZDkxyYD6-uPCMM/view) and extract its `images/` directory directly into `products/`.

 1. **Scrape products (text + images)**
    ```bash
    source .venv/bin/activate
    python scraper.py
    ```
    - Outputs `products/products_metadata.json` and downloads images under `products/images/`.

+> **Shortcut:** This repo already includes `products/products_metadata_with_embeddings.json`, so you can begin at step 3 to initialize ChromaDB immediately.
+If you wish to regenerate embeddings, follow the step 2.

 2. **Generate multimodal embeddings**
    ```bash